lanbarre/about-Lanisha/README.md

 # about
 Get to know Olive
-# Hi, my name is Lanisha :smiley:
+# Hi, my name is Olive :smiley:

 I am a professionally skilled writer with a passion for technical writing and documentation.